zura-japoshvili/lucky-wheel/README.md

  > [!WARNING]
  > Important: Before using the application, you must run the initial migration using the **/api/migration/run** endpoint to load the default wheel configuration into the database.
 Failure to do so may result in unexpected behavior.

+## Assumptions Made
+ - **Database Connectivity:** It is assumed that MongoDB is running and accessible at the URI specified in the .env file.
+Ensure that the database credentials and host are correctly configured for successful connection.
+ - **Docker Setup:** The project assumes Docker and Docker Compose are set up and running properly on the host machine.
+It is required for building and running the application container.
+ - **Environment Variables:** The application relies on environment variables defined in the .env file.
+All required variables must be set to ensure proper application behavior.
+- **Node.js and npm:** The project assumes that Node.js and npm are installed on your machine to run the application and its tests.
+    Testing Framework: Jest is used as the testing framework, and tests are run inside a Docker container for consistent execution.
+The project assumes familiarity with running containerized tests.
+- **Code Structure:** The code follows best practices for modularity and readability.
+It is assumed that developers working on this project are comfortable navigating and understanding the project structure, which includes the use of DTOs (Data Transfer Objects) for data validation.
+- **API Endpoint** and Data Format: The project assumes that API endpoints are consumed based on the documented payloads and response formats.
+The application expects JSON-formatted data for all interactions.